BikeToExplore/web/_posts/2023-12-19-endretnavn.md

 ## Strength/mobility

 Spending 18-20 hours on the bike, day in and day out is fatiguing for the whole body, not just the legs.
 For me, this is about **comfort on the bike and injury prevention.**

 I have an injury which I believe is caused by muscle imbalance.
 I have also always struggled with comfort on the bike, even after several bike fits.
+I know know it's not the bikefit I need to change, it's me.

 **I believe that true strength requires great mobility.** Rock climbing has really shown me the power of great mobility and how much it can limit you.